Skip to Content

 We recognize that many of these identities intersect and therefore, equity, diversity and inclusion can be complex.
 We value and respect the contributions that each person brings to enriching the Board and are committed to ensuring full and equal participation for all in communities that we serve.

-Occasional Clerical Worker
+Occasional Clerical Workers (OCW)

 All applicants applying for any of the occasional/temporary support positions listed below will be required to be available for day-to-day casual replacement assignments at various locations throughout Essex County and the City of Windsor.